 Figure 2: This image depicts the actual initial tsunami arrival times, in hours, around the Pacific Rim from the 1964 Prince William Sound earthquake.
-This magnitude 9.2 earthquake and resulting tsunami caused 125 deaths and \$311 million in 106 deaths in Alaska (NGDC/WDC).
-The tsunami damage in British Columbia, Hawaii, and along the west coast of the United States, and was recorded on tide gauges in Cuba
+This magnitude 9.2 earthquake and resulting tsunami caused 125 deaths and \$311 million in property loss, \$84 million and 106 deaths in Alaska (NGDC/WDC).
+The tsunami devastated many towns and along the west coast of the United States, and was recorded on tide